Hapaxia/GameLanguageTables/GameLanguageTables.md

 | 2  | The verb "to go back" or "to return" <tr></tr>
 | 3  | The verb "to select" or "to choose" <tr></tr>
 | 4  | The verb "to fire" or "to shoot" <tr></tr>
+| 5  | A plural noun representing the "number of lives" a player has
 | |

 # Types